 Anti Flicker Shoot.

-If you shoot an image with a fast shutter speed under a light source such as fluorescent light, the blinking of the light source causes flicker and the image may be vertically unevenly exposed.
-If continuous shooting is used under these conditions, uneven exposures or colors across the images may result.
-With anti-flicker shooting, the camera detects the frequency of the light source’s blinking and takes the picture when the flicker’s effect on the exposure or color is minimal.
+When anti-flicker shooting is used, the camera takes a picture when the flicker’s effect on the exposure or color is detected.
+If you shoot an image with a fast shutter speed under a light source such as fluorescent light, the blinking of the light source causes flicker and the image may be vertically unevenly exposed Uneven exposures or colors across the images may result if continuous shooting is used under these conditions.
+When the flicker’s effect on the exposure or color is minimal, anti-flicker shooting uses the camera to detect the light source’s blinking and take the picture.

 Page Shoot 3 (SHOOT3)